How do I know if it's my intuition or fears speaking?

 • Radical

-An opportunity to practice
+An Opportunity to Practice

-When you are faced with a decision:
+When you are facing a decision:

 1. Place a hand on your chest.

-The difference in body response is often clear , even when it can be subtle.
-It can take time to find your way back to that responsiveness, especially if you have had to be more alert than dormant for a long time.
-But every time you stop and listen for a little while, you deepen that connection again.
+The difference in body response is often clear, even when it can be subtle.
+It may take time to regain that sensitivity, especially if you have long had to be more vigilant than at rest.
+But every time you pause and listen for a little while, you deepen that connection again.
 There is no rush.
 You are already on your way ❤️

 Hugs, Christine